mrjones2014/codesettings.nvim/README.md

 - Root discovery uses `vim.fs.root` with markers: `.vscode` or `.git`
 - The plugin looks for `<root>/.vscode/settings.json`
 - JSONC is supported, so comments and trailing commas are fine
-- If the file or namespace is missing, your config is left as-is

 ## How merging works

 - The plugin deep-merges plain tables (non-list tables)
 - Lists/arrays are replaced, not concatenated
-- Your provided `config` is the base; values from VS Code `namespace` override or extend it within `config.settings`
+- Your provided `config` is the base; values from VS Code's `settings.json` override or extend it within `config.settings`

 In short, VS Code settings take effect while preserving your base config, unless you explicitly override them.

-## Troubleshooting

-- Nothing changes: Ensure your workspace has `.vscode/settings.json` and the correct namespace keys exist.
-- Wrong namespace: Inspect the keys used by your VS Code extension in settings.json or its documentation.
-- Multi-root workspaces: The plugin uses file system markers; ensure you open Neovim in the intended project directory.
-- `:lua=require('codesettings').load()` to see if it can even load the file
-- `:lua=require('codesettings').load():get(some_namespace)` to see if your settings are resolved

 ## Acknowledgements

-- The implementation of `lua/codesettings/settings.lua` is heavily based on folke's neoconf.nvim (Apache 2.0 license): https://github.com/folke/neoconf.nvim
+- Some parts of this plugin are heavily based on [folke's neoconf.nvim plugin](https://github.com/folke/neoconf.nvim)
-- The bundled JSONC parser comes from this library (MIT license): https://github.com/actboy168/json.lua
+- This plugin bundles [json.lua](https://github.com/actboy168/json.lua), a pure-Lua JSON library for parsing `jsonc` files